adar5h/The-Anatomy-of-Large-Scale-Hypertextual-Web-Search-Engines/README.md

 # The-Anatomy-of-a-Large-Scale-Hypertextual-Web-Search-Engine
-Research paper on the anatomy of large scale hypertextual web based Search engine like Google.
+Research paper on the anatomy of large scale hypertextual web based Search engines like Google, Bing, DuckDuckGo.